-“Growing up, our family had horses and we went on vacations that included horseback riding.
-We were allowed to wear Cowboy boots and blue jeans to school, so I was in heaven.
-As I got older, I participated in athletics, both track and field, and played football in high school.
+“Growing up, our family had horses, and we went on vacations that included horseback riding.
+We were allowed to wear cowboy boots and blue jeans to school, so I was in heaven.
+As I got older, I participated in athletics — both track and field and football.
 In college, I threw the discus and shot-put.
 People find it surprising that even though I’m a cardiothoracic surgeon, I still consider myself a cowboy, a football player and a discus thrower.”

 Sailing brings him joy.

 “My favorite travel destination is San Diego.
-My father-in-law lives there and he has this beautiful 48-foot sailboat.
+My father-in-law lives there, and he has this beautiful 48-foot sailboat.
 It’s such a big boat that it takes more than one person to sail it, so I get to participate in that every time.
-We go sailing on the Pacific and in the harbor and it’s a real break from the humdrum of everyday living.
-San Diego is also where I spent much of my time in the Navy as a Medical Officer.”
+We go sailing on the Pacific and in the harbor.
+It’s a real break from the humdrum of everyday living.
+San Diego is also where I spent much of my time in the Navy as a medical officer.”

-“I have to stay that I am exactly where I want to be and exactly who I want to be.
+“I have to say that I am exactly where I want to be and exactly who I want to be.
 This is what I’ve looked forward to all my life.
-At Keck Medicine of USC I’m working at what I consider the greatest cardiothoracic program in the country.
+Being at Keck Medicine of USC, I’m working at what I consider the greatest cardiothoracic program in the country.
 I enjoy not only the type of work I do and the patients I have, but also the opportunity to be involved in surgical education as a professor.
 I give lectures to medical students; I train interns, residents, and fellows in not only cardiothoracic surgery, but also general surgery.
 This is an honor and privilege and exactly what I always wanted to do in life.”